The Benefits of Pilates for Mesothelioma Patients

 When Not to Try Pilates

 Always talk to your doctors first, but most people can do Pilates safely.
-A few reasons you may not be a good candidate for this workout is if you have a risk of developing blood clots, if you have a herniated disk or other spinal problems, if you have severe osteoporosis, or if you have unstable blood pressure.
-There may be additional reasons that your medical team can cite that you should not do Pilates, so always check before beginning any type of new exercise program.
+A few reasons you may not be a good candidate for this workout is if you have a risk of developing blood clots.
+If you have certain other conditions, like a herniated disk or other spinal problems, if you have severe osteoporosis, or if you have unstable blood pressure, you can still benefit from Pilates, but you will need to work with an experienced instructor who can make modifications to keep you safe.
+There may be additional reasons that your medical team can explain why you should not do Pilates, so always check before beginning any type of new exercise program.

 How to Try Pilates as a Cancer Patient